 - Witnesses told attorney Stephen Doyle that sex acts reportedly included "masturbation, oral sex, woman on man, woman on woman, toys, middle of the floor, middle of the couches, middle of the room."
 The cleaning crew reported finding "used condoms, K-Y Jelly, Handi Wipes" and "wrapper for sex toys."

 By Monday morning, reports of the wild night began to surface in the news.
-Investigators looked into potential charges regarding the boat sex party, but there was insufficient evidence for most all of them.
-Three players — Smoot, McKinnie and Williams — all received small fines and pled guilty to misdemeanor disturbing the peace charges.
+Investigators looked into potential charges regarding the NFL player sex party, but there was insufficient evidence for most all of them.
+Three players--Smoot, McKinnie, and Williams--all received small fines and pled guilty to misdemeanor disturbing the peace charges.

 "We were a group of 20-year-olds with millions of dollars in our pockets.
 What do you expect guys to do?
 They're going to have fun and they're going to find a little trouble," Smoot said.

-Vikings punter Chris Kluwe was one of the few player to not attend the floating sex-a-palooza.
-He didn’t even find out about it until the following week.
+Vikings punter Chris Kluwe was one of the few players to not attend the floating sex-a-palooza.
+He didn't even find out about it until the following week.